cyrilondon/rover-project/README.md

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.

-The following input is information pertaining to the rovers that have been deployed, wich gives the rover's position, wich is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation.
+The following input is information pertaining to the rovers that have been deployed, which gives the rover's position, which is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation.

 The second line is a series of instructions telling the rover how to explore the plateau and it expects an array of characters, where each character is a command for the robot.
 'L' means "turn left", 'R' means "turn right" and 'M' means "move one step towards your direction".